A new chapter for OzChild: Farewell to Helen Maxwell-Wright AM, and welcome to Stephen Fontana as President

 Following Helen’s decision to resign from the OzChild Board, we are delighted to share that Stephen Fontana APM has been appointed as the new Board President, with Dr Sandra Heriot stepping into the role of Vice President.

 Helen’s lifetime of service, both within OzChild and across the broader community sector has left a profound and lasting impact.
-Over her 24 years on the OzChild Board, Helen has shown what can be achieved when dedicated individuals give their time, their heart, and their expertise to a cause bigger than themselves.
+During her time on the OzChild Board, Helen has shown what can be achieved when dedicated individuals give their time, their heart, and their expertise to a cause bigger than themselves.

 For Helen, voluntary service has always been more than a responsibility, it has been a privilege.
 Her belief that giving back enriches not only the community but also one’s own sense of purpose has inspired many.
 Helen often reflected that contributing to the wellbeing of children, young people and families was “good for the soul,” a reminder that acts of service, no matter how small, ripple outward in powerful ways.